MicrosoftDocs/PowerShell-Docs/reference/v3/Utility/Tee-Object.md

 ### -------------------------- EXAMPLE 3 --------------------------
 ```
-PS C:\>get-childitem –path D: –file –system –recurse | tee-object –file c:\test\AllSystemFiles.txt –append | out-file c:\test\NewSystemFiles.txt
+PS C:\>get-childitem -path D: -file -system -recurse | tee-object -file c:\test\AllSystemFiles.txt -append | out-file c:\test\NewSystemFiles.txt
 ```

 This command saves a list of system files in a two log files, a cumulative file and a current file.

 The command uses the Get-ChildItem cmdlet to do a recursive search for system files on the D: drive.
-A pipeline operator \(|\) sends the list to Tee-Object, which appends the list to the AllSystemFiles.txt file and passes the list down the pipeline to the Out-File cmdlet, which saves the list in the NewSystemFiles.txt file.
+A pipeline operator (|) sends the list to Tee-Object, which appends the list to the AllSystemFiles.txt file and passes the list down the pipeline to the Out-File cmdlet, which saves the list in the NewSystemFiles.txt file.

 ## PARAMETERS